Get coverage for your modded car and protect your car’s upgrades.

 - Changes to the suspension that do not comply with legal standards

 What to consider when finding insurance for your modified car

-Here are some important things to think about before you decide on insurance for your souped-up ride.
+Here’s what to consider before deciding on insurance for your souped-up ride.

 - Weigh risks and costs.
-Even if your insurer will cover you, the changes you make could result and an extreme increase in your premium, sometimes well over the value of the car.
+Even if your insurer will cover you, the changes you raise your premium higher than you’re willing to pay — sometimes well over the value of the car.

 - Talk to an agent.
 Anytime you make modifications to your car, it’s best to talk to an agent.

 - Read the fine print.
 Look through your existing policy to better understand what things are included already.

 - Get information in writing.
-To be sure that you have all of your modifications covered, your agent can provide a clear list of the policy through email, letter or any other document.
+To be sure that you have all of your modifications covered, your agent can provide a clear list of the policy through email or a letter.

 - Be honest.
-Don’t ever try to hide changes made to your car.
-If your car isn’t insured for the right amount, then you’ll lose the value of your modifications in the case of an accident.
-Your insurer also has the right to cancel your policy or deny a claim if you fail to disclose changes made to your car.
+Don’t try to hide changes made to your car.
+If your car isn’t insured for the right amount, you’ll lose the value of your modifications in the case of an accident.
+Your insurer also has the right to cancel your policy or deny a claim if you don’t disclose changes you made to your car.